How does noise induce order?: Introduction

-Our method to prove the existence of this transition is quite general and it follows from a simple observation: once decay of correlation is proved for a noise size $\xi_0$, the Lyapunov exponent is continuos with respect to $\xi$ for all $\xi>\xi_0$.
+Our method to prove the existence of this transition is quite general and it follows from two simple observations: the first one is that once contraction of the space of average $0$ functions in $BV$ ( also called exponential decay of correlations in $BV$) is proved for a noise size $\xi_0$, the Lyapunov exponent is continuous with respect to $\xi$ for all $\xi>\xi_0$.

-We will show that, under a small further assumption, it works for maps that satisfy the result from \cite{Shen} on stochastic stability for non-uniformly hyperbolic one dimensional maps.
+The second one is that as the noise amplitude grows, the density of the stationary measure becomes uniform, and therefore, the limiting behavior of the Lyapunov exponent is the average of $\ln(|T'|)$ with respect to the uniform density on $[-1,1]$.

 Many results on stochastic stability have been proved \cite{ArPaPi, AlAr03, AlVil13, Shen} that hint on the direction that positive Lyapunov exponent may imply stochastic stability (see also the conjecture in \cite{ViaCo}).
-Therefore we would like to state the following conjecture. \begin{conjecture} Let $T:I\to I$ be a $C^1$, nonsingular dynamical system, which admits a unique absolutely continuous invariant measure with positive Lyapunov exponent; if
+Therefore we would like to state the following conjecture. \begin{conjecture} Let $T:I\to I$ be a piecewise $C^1$ dynamical system, nonsingular with respect to Lebesgue measure, which admits a unique absolutely continuous invariant measure with positive Lyapunov exponent; if